gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The whispers start immediately this time.
 "Why do you keep pretending you want her?
 You want fame.
 You want prizes.
 You want *him*.
 You want Tessor."

 "No," I want to say, but I don't.
-I don't say a word, because hat would be the point?
+I don't say a word, because what would be the point?
 The voices are right.
-When I close my eyes, when I let myself think at all, I se him, not her.
+When I close my eyes, when I let myself think at all, I see him, not her.
 I see him stripping naked after our first fight, laughing easily at the banter around him, untying his hair…

 Saints.
 Whatever lurks beneath the bridge is only saying what I haven't had the